harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

 ### MintNFT process

-Before this step, we should have the following items ready to write code to mint NFT.
+In this step, we will write the code that mints the NFT.
+Have the following items ready:

-+ NFT Smart Contract deployed to Harmony TestNet.
++ NFT Smart Contract deployed to Harmony Testnet.
   + NFT contract address
   + NFT contract manifest JSON file